- Family and Parenting

 There are a number of studies that support the idea that advertising is particularly effective with children due to the fact they don't have the same critical thinking/judgement as an adult.
 This brief from the APA highlights this thought and discusses how such advertising can lead children to unhealthy food and lifestyle choices.

 Advertising has also been shown to greatly influence a child's body image and sexual development.
-This Young Media site covers many of the related issues.
-Children today often feel the influence of advertising's subtle messages more stongly that those provided by schools and even parents.
+This National Institutes of Health article covers many of the related issues.
+Children today often feel the influence of advertising's subtle messages more strongly that those provided by schools and even parents.

 Watch and Learn: Advertising and Children